Baranof Warm Springs, Alaska: Attractions

 The primary attraction is the warm springs.
-There are a total of nine separate hot springs with temperatures from lukewarm to 120 degrees F. Only one is developed in a natural state and is located right up against the white water of the Baranof River.
+There are a total of nine separate hot springs with temperatures from tepid to 120 degrees °F. Only one is developed in a natural state and is located up against the white water of the Baranof River.
 The community built a public bathhouse at the waterfront to provide an option for visitors not wanting to bathe communally and/or make the 1/4 mile hike up the trail to the natural springs.

-Small tour boats come in frequently in the summer, but also fishermen, and employees of the Hidden Falls Hatchery visit as well.
-The warm springs is also the terminus (or occasionally the trailhead) of the Baranof Cross-Island Trail.
-On the northern end of Baranof Lake there is also a Forest Service cabin that is quite popular.
+Small tour boats come in frequently during the summer.
+Fishermen, and employees of the Hidden Falls Hatchery visit as well.
+On the northern end of Baranof Lake, there is also a Forest Service cabin that is quite popular.
 The cabin can only be reached by boat or float plane.
 The terrain is too steep to hike.

 Baranof Warm Springs is home to the Coastal Research and Education Center, a research base and educational facility operated seasonally by the Alaska Whale Foundation.